 Rudie gave the Apple I to Apple Computer Australia Pty.
 Ltd.

 The Museum negotiated the long term loan of the Apple I from Apple Australia in May 1999 and the Apple went on display in the new permanent exhibition "Universal Machine: computers and connections" later that year.
-The loan of the Apple I has been renewed annually since that time and the Apple I has remained on display.
+The loan of the Apple I was renewed annually until it was donated in 2010.